PC(USA) and Native American leader was ‘a tireless chaplain and champion of good news’

 Tags: acrec, Advocacy Committee for Racial Ethnic Concerns, buddy monahan, Menaul School, monahan, obituary, presbytery of eastern oklahoma, standing rock

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Racial Ethnic & Women’s Ministries, Racial Ethnic Schools and Colleges, Native American Intercultural Congregational Support, Intercultural Ministries
+Ministries: Racial Equity Advocacy Committee (REAC), Racial Equity & Women’s Intercultural Ministries, Racial Ethnic Schools and Colleges, Native American Intercultural Congregational Support, Intercultural Ministries and Support for Congregations of Color